riboviz/riboviz/docs/user/YAL5-single-codons-usage.md

  	-d [Dataset] \
 	-g [Path to GFF3 file] \
 	-a [Path to codon table for organism] \
+        --asite_length [Path to the A-site displacement length file] \
         --feature [individual feature to be studied or path to TSV file containing multiple features] \
         -o [Output directory]
 ```

 ## Examples